Certainty Equivalent Calculation

 'Rewards at Best Case' popup attaching a 400,000 dollar value (equal to 1 Utiles) to the Best Case node of the Execute Business Plan branch.

-Same way, attach a reward to the Worst-Case as -50,000.
-Also, select the node "Sell out the plan" and attach a reward = 5,000$ which your friend proposed to you.
-Then expand the "Options Analyzer" tab.
-Within the Options Analyzer, you will see a section named "Metric Selection".
-Expand that tab.
-Within that Metric Selection panel, check the checkbox "Certainty Equivalent"
+In the same way, attach a reward of -50,000 to the Worst Case.
+Then select the "Sell out the plan" node and attach a reward of $5,000, the amount your friend offered.
+Next, expand the "Options Analyzer" tab.
+Inside it you will find a section called "Metric Selection".
+Expand that, and check the "Certainty Equivalent" checkbox.

 Options Analyzer panel showing the Certainty Equivalent chart for the 'Execute Business Plan' option at 60,037 dollars, compared with the friend's 5,000 dollar offer.